jfvilasPersonal/oberkorn/docs/reference.md

         region: eu-west-1
         userpool: eu-west-1_abcdefg
         iss: https://cognito-idp.eu-west-1.amazonaws.com/eu-west-1_abcdefg
-  ruleset:
+  rulesets:
     # unrestricted
+    - uriPrefix: [ '' ]
+      name: global-ruleset
       - uri: "/"
         uritype: "prefix"
         type: "unrestricted"
 ```

 Let's explain the content.
 As any usual kubernetes resource, you must specify the 'apiVersion' and the 'kind' of the object you are defining.
-In this case, we are creating an Oberkorn Authorizator, so the kind is 'ObkAuthorizator'.
+In this case, we are creating an Oberkorn Authorizator, so the kind is 'ObkAuthorizator' (this kind is created when you install the Oberkorn controller, in the CRD file).

 The 'metadata' section works as usual, you must define the name of the authorizator you are creating and the 'namespace' it belongs to.